10 Landscaping and Gardening Myths You Need to Stop Believing

 Truth: Some cultivation is helpful with heavy or compacted soils.
 But too much can turn the topsoil into a powdery dust that repels water and is not conducive to root growth.
 Also, frequent cultivation exposes more of the soil to the sun, which can dry it out and cut down of the amount of beneficial microbes.
 Learn how to prep soil for a vegetable garden.

-Truth: In certain situations, these materials can be used as a weed barrier and then covered with woodchips.
+Truth: In certain situations, these materials can be used as a weed barrier and then covered with wood chips.
 The problem is, they can impede water penetration and gas exchange if they become too wet or too dry—or if they’re applied too heavily.
-Use no more than 4 to 6 sheets of newspaper or 1 layer of cardboard as a sheet mulch.
+Use no more than four to six sheets of newspaper or one layer of cardboard as a sheet mulch.
+Here are our best tips for getting rid of weeds.

 Truth: While container plants may need daily watering, those in the landscape do not.
 It is better to water a couple times a week and to irrigate deeply.
 Shallow watering encourages roots to stay up near the surface.
 Instead, you want roots to grow deep so plants are more self-sufficient during dry periods.
 Obviously, cacti and succulents need infrequent watering.
 Here are 14 tips for planting succulents outdoors.